 Perhaps the most important feature will be how customizable these two products are?

-That is when sales force with its fully customizable features comes in.
+That is when Salesforce, with its fully customizable features, comes in.
 Moreover, put it just, Salesforce is not for the small or limited type of business, which is one of the absolute differences between these two products.
-While the first has a much cleaner and simpler-to-use dashboard, the other is much more complicated with limitless possibilities of what you can do, that certainly will make an inexperienced user suffer unless you have an admin for your projects that can define what you need to do.
-That can only be available with more massive enterprise sort of business with deeper pockets (Will know why when it comes to pricing section.)
+While the first has a much cleaner and simple-to-use dashboard, the other is much more complicated with limitless possibilities of what you can do, which will make an inexperienced user suffer unless you have an admin for your projects that can define what you need to do.
+That can only be available with a more massive business with deeper pockets (Will know why when it comes to the pricing section.)

 Also, both products support Microsoft and Google enterprise apps.
-Means they both support Outlook & Gmail (which will be discussed more thoroughly in mailing section.)
+This means they both support Outlook & Gmail (which will be discussed more thoroughly in the mailing section.)

 Then comes mailing & reporting consequently.

 When it comes to mailing, HubSpot sure is king.
-With an unlimited number of automated mailing processes that can individually tailor for each Lead or prospect depends on how they entered a site or a landing page or even downloaded an online content.
-Such automated workflow, when comes to mailing, is where salesforce lacks most.
-So as each mail needs to be fulfilled manually this is a drag.
-Added to it is the limited number of mails that you can send per day which is limited to 5000 emails at max.
+An unlimited number of automated mailing processes that can individually tailor for each Lead or prospect depends on how they entered a site, landing page, or even downloaded online content.
+Such automated workflow, when it comes to mailing, is where salesforce lacks most.
+So as each mail needs to be fulfilled manually, this is a drag.
+Added to it is the limited number of emails you can send per day, which is limited to 5000 emails at max.

-When it comes to Reporting, Salesforce sure out shines itself, because it benefits most from one of its most potent assets which are Flexibility.
+When it comes to Reporting, Salesforce sure outshines itself because it benefits most from its most potent asset, Flexibility.
 With a limitless range of in-depth options and details.
 It can get as specific and complicated as you would like.
 So feel free to knock yourself out.

 CRM for Hubspot is free.
 Everyone knows that already.
 So what are the other things that we do not know?

-That CRM is not the only service Hubspot is offering, for as CRM is on a forever free plan, Hubspot provides a couple more functions which are “Marketing Hub” & “Sales Hub” both with different layers of features supported and pricing of course.
+That CRM is not the only service Hubspot is offering.
+As CRM is on a forever-free plan, Hubspot provides a couple more functions, “Marketing Hub” & “Sales Hub,” both with different layers of features supported and pricing, of course.